-GA EPD Issues Level 1 Drought Response declaration for Athens-Clarke County
+GA EPD Eases Level 1 Drought Response for Athens-Clarke County

-There are no additional water restrictions called for in a Level 1 Drought Response, but residents should take steps to conserve water.
-ACC PUD asks residents to continue to follow the water use schedule required under the Water Stewardship Act of 2010.
-Outdoor water use is limited year-round to the hours between 4 p.m. and 10 a.m.
-There are several exceptions to this limitation listed within the ACC Outdoor Water Use Schedule.
+Removal of the drought response means Athens-Clarke County (ACC) residents follow the non-drought outdoor water use schedule required under the Water Stewardship Act of 2010.
+The water use schedule is the same as the one required under the Level 1 Drought Response.
+It is in effect statewide and limits outdoor water use year-round to the hours between 4 p.m. and 10 a.m.
+There are several exceptions to this limitation listed in the Athens-Clarke County Outdoor Watering Schedule.

 How Dry is It?